apache/pekko/docs/src/main/paradox/typed/cluster-dc.md

 # Multi-DC Cluster

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Multi-DC Cluster](../cluster-dc.md)
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Multi-DC Cluster](../cluster-dc.md)

-This chapter describes how @ref[Akka Cluster](cluster.md) can be used across multiple data centers, availability zones or regions.
+This chapter describes how @ref[Pekko Cluster](cluster.md) can be used across multiple data centers, availability zones or regions.

-The reason for making the Akka Cluster aware of data center boundaries is that communication across data centers typically has much higher latency and higher failure rate than communication between nodes in the same data center.
+The reason for making the Pekko Cluster aware of data center boundaries is that communication across data centers typically has much higher latency and higher failure rate than communication between nodes in the same data center.